2018 Pacific typhoon season: Tropical Storm Gaemi (Ester)

 On June 13, a tropical depression formed on the South China Sea from the trough of 07W.
-On June 14, the PAGASA announced it had entered the Philippine Area of Responsibility, assigning it the local name Ester.
-Tropical Depression Ester (08W) made landfall on Taiwan by midnight, and after emerging off the coast, it was assigned the name Gaemi by the JMA.
+Tracking east-northeastward on June 14, the PAGASA announced it had entered the Philippine Area of Responsibility at 16:00 UTC, receiving the local name Ester.
+Tropical Depression Ester (08W) made landfall on Kaohsiung, Taiwan by midnight, and after emerging off the coast, assigned the name Gaemi by the JMA with the international designation of "1806" by the RSMC in Tokyo as it intensified to tropical storm.
 On June 16, Gaemi transitioned into an extratropical cyclone.
+The storm sustained the strong southwest monsoon that was previously enhanced by Tropical Storm Maliksi days prior.

 On June 19, the NDRRMC reported that 3 people had died from monsoonal rains enhanced by Gaemi.
 Agricultural damage in Okinawa Prefecture were estimated at ¥84.58 million (US$764,000).

 Typhoon Prapiroon (Florita)

-A low-pressure area west of Okinotorishima developed into a tropical depression on June 28.
+A low-pressure area west of Okinotorishima developed into Tropical Depression 09W on June 28.
 On the next day, the PAGASA began issuing advisories, assigning it the local name Florita.
-6 hours later, Florita became a tropical storm, with the JMA assigning it the name Prapiroon.
+6 hours later, Florita became a tropical storm, with the JMA assigning it the name Prapiroon (1807).
 By July 2, Prapiroon intensified into a Category 1 typhoon as it neared Japan and Korea.
 By July 3, Prapiroon had attained peak intensity.
 On the same day, Prapiroon made landfall on Japan.
 After making landfall, Prapiroon briefly weakened to a tropical storm.
 Prapiroon became a low-pressure area on the next day, though the JMA still tracked its remnants until July 10, when it finally dissipated.